IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Preliminaries

-The diversity fitness is the minus log-gradient-norm of the loss function of $D$.
-The logarithm is used to shrink the fluctuation of the gradient norm, which differs from the output of the discriminator $D$ by an order of magnitude, and the amplitude is so large that a simple balance coefficient cannot balance the two.
+{T}he diversity fitness is the {negative} log-gradient-norm of the loss function of $D$.
+The logarithm is used to shrink the fluctuation of the gradient norm, which differs from the output of the discriminator $D$ by an order of magnitude, and the amplitude is so large that a simple balance coefficient cannot balance the two {values}.

-E-GAN argues that the more discrete the generated samples are, the less likely the discriminator is to change the parameters substantially. $F^{E-GAN}_d$ embodies this principle.
-But our experiments show that $F^{E-GAN}_d$ not only cannot achieve the design purpose, but also brings obvious side effects.
+E-GAN {assumes} that the more discrete the generated samples are, the less likely the discriminator is to change the parameters substantially. $F^{E-GAN}_d$ embodies this principle. {However,} our experiments show that $F^{E-GAN}_d$ not only cannot achieve {this} design purpose but also {causes} obvious {negative} side effects.